akka/akka-persistence-jdbc/README.md

  - Support for the `allPersistenceIds` live query

 ## 2.0.0 (2016-01-16)
- - A complete rewrite using [slick](http://slick.typesafe.com/) as the database backend, breaking backwards compatibility in a big way.
+ - A complete rewrite using [slick][slick] as the database backend, breaking backwards compatibility in a big way.

 ## 1.2.2 (2015-10-14) - Akka v2.4.x
- - Merged PR #28 [Andrey Kouznetsov](https://github.com/prettynatty) Removing Unused ExecutionContext, thanks!
+ - Merged PR #28 [Andrey Kouznetsov][kouznetsov] Removing Unused ExecutionContext, thanks!

 ## 1.2.1 (2015-10-12)
- - Merged PR #27 [Andrey Kouznetsov](https://github.com/prettynatty) don't fail on asyncWrite with empty messages, thanks!
+ - Merged PR #27 [Andrey Kouznetsov][kouznetsov] don't fail on asyncWrite with empty messages, thanks!
 ## 1.2.0 (2015-10-02)
  - Compatibility with Akka 2.4.0
  - Akka 2.4.0-RC3 -> 2.4.0